The-Strategy-Unit/data_science/README.md

 ## Contributing to this repo

-* Request access from a member of [the Data Science team](https://the-strategy-unit.github.io/data_science/about.html), they need to add you as a contributor
+* Request access from a member of [the Data Science team](https://the-strategy-unit.github.io/data_science/about.html), they need to add you as a contributor.
+Alternatively, you can [fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) to your own GitHub account.
 * Create an issue for the thing you want to add on GitHub
 * Clone the repository (in RStudio, File > New Project > Checkout a project from a version controlled repository).
 Paste in the URL of this repository
 * Check out the main branch and check it's up to date in the RStudio Terminal  (type `git checkout main && git pull` in terminal)
 * Check out a new branch  (`git checkout -b issue-number` in terminal)

-Please note this project uses renv.
-On Windows, I needed to install the R toolchain [RTools](https://cran.r-project.org/bin/windows/Rtools/) to compile some of the packages
+Please note this project uses `{renv}`.
+On Windows, I needed to install the R toolchain [RTools](https://cran.r-project.org/bin/windows/Rtools/) to compile some of the packages.
+If you have `{renv}` installed, run `renv::install()` in your Console to install all the packages required by this project to render the Quarto webpage.

 ### How to create a new presentation